MoBakour/peeko/api.md

 This route requests the activation of a new unactivated account.

-When a new account is created with /user/signup.
+When a new account is created with /user/register.
 It is set to be unactivated.
 Activation code will be sent ot the user email.
-Activation should be done within 10 minutes after the signup operation.
+Activation should be done within 10 minutes after registering.
 If the user fails to activate the account in 10 minutes, it will be deleted.
 The user is given a maximum of 5 activation attempts.
-If all attempts were used unsuccessfully, then the account will be blocked from activation for 24 hours, and the username and email address of the account will be blocked from signup for 24 hours as well.
+If all attempts were used unsuccessfully, then the account will be blocked from activation for 24 hours, and the username and email address of the account will be blocked from registering for 24 hours as well.

 Expected **_JSON Request Body_**: